How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Integral Representation and Ridgelet Transform

 \subsection{Integral Representation of Neural Nets}

 The integral representation is a handy tool for the analysis of neural networks with a variable number of hidden units.

-Let $V \subset \RR^m \times \RR$ be a space of hidden parameters $(a,b)$, and $\M(V)$ be the space of signed Borel measures on $V$.
-We call an element $\mu \in \M(V)$ a \emph{parameter distribution}.
+Let $V$ be a Borel subset in $\RR^m \times \RR$, and $\M(V)$ be the space of all signed Radon measures on $V$.
+We set $V$ to be a space of hidden parameters $(a,b)$, and call an element $\mu \in \M(V)$ a \emph{parameter distribution}.

 Let $\sigma : \RR \to \RR$ be an \emph{activation function}.
-We always assume that the activation function $\sigma$ satisfies the admissibility condition, which is defined later, a sufficient condition for the neural network to have the universal approximation property (see \refprop{reconst}).
-Many typical activation functions can satisfy the condition, for example, such as radial basis functions (RBFs), the hyperbolic tangent (Tanh), and the rectified linear unit (ReLU).
+We always assume that the activation function $\sigma$ is associated with a function $\rho$ that satisfies the admissibility condition, which is a sufficient condition for the neural network to have the universal approximation property (see \refsec{ac} and \refprop{reconst}).

-The \emph{integral representation} of a neural network is defined as an integral transform of the parameter distribution $\mu \in \M$:
+\begin{dfn} The \emph{integral representation} of a neural network is defined as an integral transform of the parameter distribution $\mu \in \M$: